dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Bitcoin: The peoples currency?
    1. A social innovation
    1. As long as we discover new ways to create value, new types of businesses will emerge.
-   1. Blockchains create "Governance Markets"
+   1. Blockchains create "Governance Markets".
+Decentralized collaboration rather than centralized ownership.

 1. 7 Facts To Check Before Investing In A ICO Or New Cryptocurrency
    1. Who’s offering the coin?